JamesChung/reference-docs/rust.md

 By doing this, you’re ensuring that there is in fact only a single type T across both major versions.
 This, in turn, means that any crate that depends on 1.0 will be able to use a T from 2.0, and vice versa.
 And because this happens only for types you explicitly opt into with this trick, changes that were in fact breaking will continue to be.

+## The Never Type

+Some functions, like those that start a continuously running server loop, only ever return errors; unless an error occurs, they run forever.
+Other functions never error but need to return a `Result` nonetheless, for example, to match a trait signature.
+For functions like these , Rust provides the _never type_, written with the `!` syntax.

+The never type represents a value that can never be generated.
+You cannot construct an instance of this type yourself - the only way to make one is by entering an infinite loop or panicking, or through a handful of other special operations that the compiler knows never return.

+With `Result`, when you have an `Ok` or `Err` that you know will never be used, you can set it to the `!` type.
+If you write a function that returns `Result<T, !>`, you will be unable to ever return `Err`, since the only way to do so is to enter code that will never return.
+Because the compiler knows that any variant with `!` will never be produced, it can also optimize your code with that in mind, such as by not generating the panic code for an `unwrap` on `Result<T, !>`.
+And when you pattern match, the cimpiler knows that any variant that contains a `!` does not even need to be listed.

 ## Common Traits for Types

 - `Debug`